Harcyah/hero-mount/README.md

 # hero-mount

-Adds a /heromount command, which casts a different mount based on player location.
+A world of warcraft addon, which adds a `/heromount` command, which casts a different mount based on player location.

 - Under level 20 : driver mount
 - Swimming underwater : aquatic mount